|Dates:||Dec 2017 – Present|

 One UI had a number of major usability and accessibility issues on its own, but all development resources were being spent elsewhere.
 So I rebuilt it myself to fix these issues and also simplify the code so we could style it more easily later.

 I proceeded working with Rak to plan our business and design research as we approached the launch date so we were prepared to continuously improve the service.
 The next release was a limited availability launch for select customers, including internal IBM services like Food Trust, which would also integrate new features.
-Many concepts I had originally developed, but were deprioritized, in beta made a return here but with improvements from research since.
+Many concepts I had originally developed, but were deprioritized, in beta made a return here but with improvements from research since, including usability tests, observations, and interviews.

 I modified some interfaces to incorporate these features in a mid-fidelity format using Sketch and Invision.
-I tested these with our internal users and offering stakeholders like our architect Yedendra.
-We are currently awaiting development resources to begin implementation and allow us to more accurately test the UI.
+I tested these with our internal users and stakeholders, like our architect Yedendra.